Abimael10/HMS/README.md

 # Hospital Management System (HMS)

 A hospital management system built with FastAPI, SQLAlchemy, and PostgreSQL.
+The idea behind this repo is to find a common ground for scalable architecture (at least with Python and this specific library) and not just build the system itself since (me personally) do not have a market to make business in this domain.

+So far the only working component is the patients CRUD, with some other either started but unfinished and not a working system to claim it an MVP.
+NOTE: This is far from being an MVP since I just put it up here as a reference for future implementations.

 ## Installation